-Want to learn how to make extra money from home?
+Want to learn how to make extra money from home in 2021?

 Finding ways to make extra money can help you pay off debt, save up for a down payment, put more away for retirement, and so many other things.
 It’s how you create a better financial life for yourself now and in the future.

-What you’ll love about the ideas on this list is that they are all flexible.
+What you’ll love about the ideas on this list is that they’re all flexible.
 You get to pick when you work and how much.
 This is your time, your schedule.

 Alright, I know what you came here for…

 How to Make Extra Money From Home - 11 Ways to Make Money at Home